xoxor4d/remix-comp-projects/README.md

 ###### Usage / Installing:
 This game has separate releases.
-Look [here](https://github.com/xoxor4d/remix-comp-projects/releases) and follow the install instructions that found on the release page.
+Look [here](https://github.com/xoxor4d/remix-comp-projects/releases) and follow the install instructions that are found on the release page.

 <br>
 <br>